naman5555sharma/my-website/index.md

 #     text: "More text here."
 ---

-Namo-namah, I'm currently a first year MS(By Research) student in IIT Bombay's [Computer Science and Engineering Department](https://www.cse.iitb.ac.in/).
+Namo-namah, I'm currently a final year MS(By Research) student in IIT Bombay's [Computer Science and Engineering Department](https://www.cse.iitb.ac.in/).
 I am working with [Prof. Biswabandan Panda](https://www.cse.iitb.ac.in/~biswa/) exploring microarchitecture for performance.
 Our [research group](https://casper-iitb.github.io/).

 I graduated with Btech in Information Technology from Engineering college, Ajmer in June 2022.